 If you do go home, we’ll make sure that everything you need is ready and in place.
-It’s likely that you’ll continue to receive expert support from our Community Nursing Team and if appropriate, we’ll also refer you to our Day Hospice.
+It’s likely that you’ll continue to receive expert support from our Community Nursing Team and if appropriate, we’ll also refer you to our Living Well Centre.

 Who can I talk to about my experience of St Catherine’s?